lemassykoi/scan_net/README.md

 Fing CLI : https://www.fing.com/images/uploads/general/CLI_Linux_Debian_5.5.2.zip  (Debian .deb file)

-You need to add this line at the end of sudoers file, to be able to run `sudo fing` without password asking :
+You need to add this line at the end of sudoers file ( run `visudo` ) to be able to run `sudo fing` without password asking :

 ```myusername ALL = (root) NOPASSWD: /bin/fing```